vinibarbieri/StarPlayers-NFT/README.md

 ## 📜 Contract Details

 - **Royalty Fee**: 5% on all secondary sales 💵.
-- **Mint Prices**: Range from 0.001 to 0.01 ETH depending on player type.
+- **Mint Prices**: Range from 0.001 to 0.01 MATIC depending on player type.
 - **Max Supply**: Each player type has a maximum number of NFTs that can be minted.

 ## 🎮 How to Use